Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Identifying How Widgets Get Their Default Color

 Widgets get their default color from the ColorScheme.
 Each widget has a set of specific properties that define the various colors it uses.
 For example, TextButton gets the foreground text color from ColorScheme.primary.
 In this example, the button’s text displays as green.
+This example demonstrates how changing the primary color changes the button’s color.

 import 'package:flutter/material.dart';